apache/couchdb-documentation/src/cluster/sharding.rst

 Introduction
 ------------

+This document discusses how sharding works in CouchDB along with how to safely add, move, remove, and create placement rules for shards and shard replicas.

 A `shard
 <https://en.wikipedia.org/wiki/Shard_(database_architecture)>`__ is a
 horizontal partition of data in a database.
 Partitioning data into shards and distributing copies of each shard (called "shard replicas" or just "replicas") to different nodes in a cluster gives the data greater durability against node loss.
-CouchDB clusters automatically shard databases and distribute the subsections of documents that compose each shard among nodes.
+CouchDB clusters automatically shard databases and distribute the subsets of documents that compose each shard among nodes.
 Modifying cluster membership and sharding behavior must be done manually.